rayGreycloud/ntt-app/QUICKSTART_MOCK_AUTH.md

 ## Features

 ✅ No email service required
-✅ No Vercel KV required (uses in-memory storage)
+✅ No Upstash Redis required (uses in-memory storage)
 ✅ OTP shown in terminal console
 ✅ OTP shown in UI (dev mode only)
 ✅ Click to auto-fill OTP